acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/smart_presence.rst

 This will increase the number of sampling points and thereby increase the power consumption.
 To get better distance resolution in the zone detections, the chosen profile can be decreased.
 However, it should be remembered that the chosen profile needs to be large enough to get sufficient SNR in the complete range.
 Furthermore, the chosen range is the range with optimal energy.
 Hence, detection can be seen both before the start point and beyond the end point.
-The amount of extended detection is dependent on the chosen profile and can be estimated to never exceed twice the full with at half maximum envelope power, see :ref:`handbook-a121-fom-radial-resolution`.
+The amount of extended detection is dependent on the chosen profile and can be estimated to never exceed twice the full width at half maximum envelope power, see :ref:`handbook-a121-fom-radial-resolution`.

 Detection types
 ---------------